photo: Ranald Mackechnie

 She is a regular tutor on the Writing in Health and Social Care programme at Ty Newydd, the National Writers Centre for Wales (www.tynewydd.org.uk ) and a Visiting Lecturer on the Metanoia Institute’s MSc in Creative Writing for Therapeutic Purposes (www.metanoia.ac.uk ).

 She teaches regularly for Canterbury Christ Church University.
 In July 2016, she was appointed an International Fellow at Canterbury Christ Church University’s England Centre for Practice Development.
-Their vision of creativity, research and health outcomes is one that I completely aspire to and to meet 20 others this week, also similarly committed but from such a variety of disciplines and backgrounds was a dream come true.

 She has also been a short-course tutor at Falmouth University and a visiting lecturer at Sussex and Bristol Universities on courses relating to therapeutic writing.